vlazh/node-hot-loader/README.md

 It based on sources of [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) and [webpack/hot/only-dev-server](https://github.com/webpack/webpack).
 Under the hood it uses webpack and babel, so you can use all you need configurations in config files for babel and webpack.

+**Node Hot Loader** by default run the all webpack entries in the same **single process** or in forked process, if you set corresponding option.

 The most suitable use case for **Node Hot Loader** is hot-reloaded [express](http://expressjs.com/) application.
 Express application can contains API and frontend together, moreover frontend can use own HMR, e.g. [React](https://facebook.github.io/react/) with [React Hot Loader](https://github.com/gaearon/react-hot-loader).
 See how to setup React HMR with Express in [React Hot Loader docs](https://github.com/gaearon/react-hot-loader/tree/master/docs#starter-kit).